phbradley/alphafold_finetune/README.md

 ### alignment files

 These tab-separated values files provide information on the alphafold modeling template structures and their alignments to the target sequence.
+See `examples/*/alignments/*` for examples.
 The required fields are

 * `template_pdbfile`: PDB format file with template coordinates.
 It's safest if this has been "cleaned" to remove water, small molecules, and